studio-neptune/yuuki/README.md

 To protect Internet Security is our duty, and open source is romantic, that is why we are here.

-> This is design to be a complete BOT, don't use the software as a "Self BOT", it might damage your account.
+> Star Yuuki BOT is designed to be a completed BOT, don't use the software as a "Self BOT", it might damage your account.

 ## License